Danko-Lab/clipnet_k562/README.md

 rm ENCFF976FHE.tar.gz
 ```

+## Benchmarking

+Scripts to benchmark models on PRO-cap prediction at genomic loci are in `genomic_benchmarks`.

-Scripts to benchmark models on MPRA variant prediction are in `siraj_mpra`.
+Scripts to benchmark models on MPRA variant effect prediction are in `mpra_benchmarks`.